ssuryanarayanan/Qi-Docs/docs/QiStreamBehaviors.rst

 |IDictionary or Ienumerable |Returns ‘null’                  |                                                  |
 +---------------------------+--------------------------------+--------------------------------------------------+

-\*When extreme values are involved in an interpolation (e.g.
-Decimal.MaxValue) the call may result in a BadRequest exception if the interpolation cannot be completed successfully.
+\*When extreme values are involved in an interpolation (for example Decimal.MaxValue) the call might result in a BadRequest exception if the interpolation cannot complete successfully.

 Extrapolation
 ------------

-In addition to interpolations settings, stream behavior is also used to define how the stream will extrapolate data. *ExtrapolationMode* acts as a master switch to determine whether extrapolation will occur and at which end of the data.
-When defined, *ExtrapolationMode* works with the *Mode* to determine how a stream will respond to requests for an index that precedes or follows all of the data in the stream.
+In addition to interpolations settings, stream behavior is also used to define how the stream extrapolates data. *ExtrapolationMode* acts as a master switch to determine whether extrapolation will occur and at which end of the data.
+When defined, *ExtrapolationMode* works with the *Mode* to determine how a stream responds to requests for an index that precedes or follows all of the data in the stream.

-The following tables show how *ExtrapolationMode* effects returned values for each *Mode* value:
+The following tables show how *ExtrapolationMode* affects returned values for each *Mode* value:

 ***ExtrapolationMode* with *Mode*\ =Default or Continuous**